TheArtur128/ToDo/README.md

 - Elements in which files are nested are applications

 `A` and `A contract` are the same file, but with the emphasis that changes occurring in files that `A` depends on will be suspended by introducing adaptation code to preserve the external behavior of `A`.</br>

-## Dependencies between applications
-From the outside of applications, all dependencies between applications are captured through `input` and `output` files, by committing all exported content of one application to others in that application's `output` file and importing this content from this file occurring in the `input` files of other applications.</br>

-From within applications, all dependencies between applications are captured by splitting the imported content from `input` files into thematic files (`config`, `models`, `types`, `utils`).</br>

-The exception is the `shared` application, which itself cannot import from other applications and whose files can be directly imported by other applications' `input` files.

 # Naming